How to choose the best noise dosimeter for workplace noise monitoring

 Noise dosimeters are essential tools for monitoring sound exposure in the workplace.
 Choosing the best dosimeter involves understanding the difference between a personal sound dosimeter and other sound level meters, adhering to international standards like IEC 61252 and ANSI S1.25-1991, and evaluating specific device features.

-What is a personal noise dosimeter?
+What is a noise dosimeter?

 What is the difference between a noise dosimeter and a sound level meter?